ultraio/docs-blockchain/downloads/docs.md

 ![](./images/anchor-authorize-login-pwd.png)

-Once authorized, you will be logged in to the toolkit.
+Once authorized, you will be logged in to the tool kit.
 You can verify this by checking for your account name in the top left corner of your screen.

 ![](./images/toolkit-login-account-name.png)

-You have now successfully logged in to the Ultra Toolkit using Anchor Wallet.
+You have now successfully logged in to the Ultra Tool Kit using Anchor Wallet.

 ## What's next?

-After logging in to the toolkit, you can utilize it to sign transactions with your Anchor Wallet.
+After logging in to the tool kit, you can utilize it to sign transactions with your Anchor Wallet.
 Explore the following tutorials which demonstrate the process with Ultra Wallet.
 However, you can seamlessly adapt these instructions to sign transactions with your Anchor Wallet.

 -   [Tutorial - Token transfer and Uniq purchase transactions](../fundamentals/tutorial-token-transfer-and-nft-purchase.md)

 ---
-title: 'How to log in to the Ultra Toolkit using Ledger'
+title: 'How to log in to the Ultra Tool Kit using Ledger'
 order: -99998
 oultine: [0, 5]

 ---

-# How to log in to the Ultra Toolkit using Ledger
+# How to log in to the Ultra Tool Kit using Ledger

-Ultra Toolkit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
+Ultra Tool Kit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
 Designed for developers, it provides essential functionalities such as interacting with Ultra smart contracts, searching for Uniqs, Uniq Factories and Users.

-This tutorial will cover the simplest process of logging in into the Ultra Toolkit using a [Ledger Device](https://www.ledger.com).
+This tutorial will cover the simplest process of logging in into the Ultra Tool Kit using a [Ledger Device](https://www.ledger.com).
 Ledger devices are hardware crypto wallets that store your private keys offline.

 ## Prerequisites